Meditation for Beginners

 • Going over and over something in your head, trying to figure out what went wrong, what you could have done differently, even wishing you could go back in time and fix it.

-• Worrying creates a constant state of suffering.
-We know there is no going back, only the here and now, yet we continue to allow the mind to worry.
+• Endless worrying.
+Not only does it creates a constant state of suffering, we know there is no going back in time to fix anything, yet we continue to allow the mind to worry.

-• When we get caught up in worrying or overthinking we give away the present moment to the power of fear.
+• Choosing fear.
+When we get caught up in worrying or overthinking we give away the joy of the present moment and allow fear to take over.

 • Thoughts and feelings are complex parts of our human makeup, and it's easy to make the mistake of believing the thoughts are truth.